-Numerous theoretical mechanisms explaining the public's inability to price public goods has been identified, but one theory is particularly relevant to the study of economic development incentives.
-This theory focuses on the role of debt and how debt can lead to an increase in government (Dollery and Worthington, 1996).
-Voters are more aware of the costs to taxation based spending than debt financed spending, and thus politicians are able to increase debt financed spending more easily than taxation based spending.
+Numerous theoretical mechanisms explaining the public's inability to price public goods have been identified, but one theory is particularly relevant to the study of economic development incentives.
+This theory focuses on the role of debt and how debt can lead to an increase in government spending (Dollery and Worthington, 1996).
+Voters are more aware of the costs to taxation-based spending than other types of spending, funded by taxpayers, and thus politicians are able to increase debt-financed spending more easily than taxation based spending.
+Ironically, this can lead to more use of tax incentives, as opposed to grants funded by tax revenues.
+Governments find it easier to forgo revenues, leading to more debt or cuts to other spending (Bartik, 2019).
+Central to this literature is the ability of governments to hide the costs of economic activities by using less visible fiscal tools.

-This point, while seemingly obvious, has more implication for not only the level of government but also for the form of government spending.
-Governments may privilege the use of tax expenditures relative to other expenditures (Burman and Phaup, 2012; Surrey and McDaniel, 1985).
+This point, while seemingly obvious, has implications for the level of government and the form of government spending.
+Governments may privilege the use of tax incentives relative to other expenditures (Burman and Phaup, 2012; Surrey and McDaniel, 1985).
+Governments that can forgive future taxes, as opposed to budgeting for grants, can more easily hide the true costs of these policies.

-This focus on tax expenditures is particularly relevant for the study of state and local economic development incentives.
+This literature's focus on tax expenditures is particularly relevant for the study of state and local economic development incentives.
 As summarized by Danzman et al. (2016)'s study of manufacturing incentives, "The vast majority of these programs - 147 - provide tax incentives to qualifying firms even though many evaluations of tax incentive programs find little evidence they are effective."
 64 percent of programs provided tax incentives and another 21 percent helped with the financing of investments.
 Only 8 percent of programs were grants to companies.
 Tax incentives dominate these economic development programs.

-These reliance on tax incentives has been a criticism of scholars and NGOs (Bartik, 2019).
+The reliance on tax incentives has been a criticism of scholars and NGOs (Bartik, 2019).
 A blog for the Lincoln Institute for Land of Land Policy, summarizes the position of many activist NGOs, "While many public officials offer business tax incentives for commendable reasons, critics claim these deals can conjure a brief illusion of prosperity but fail to offset the toll taken on fiscal health, both short- and long-term."
-3

 This lack of cost transparency of these programs is often the feature of the program design, and not the lack of public awareness of incentives.
-In Texas's most recent tax incentive program, called Chapter 403, tax incentives are allocated to firms, mostly in the energy sector, but these programs are uncapped.
+In Texas's largest tax incentive program, called Chapter 313, tax incentives are allocated to firms, mostly in the energy sector, but these programs are uncapped.
 In the Comptroller Fiscal Note on this new tax incentive legislation, the estimate for the costs of this program are "significant" but "can not be determined at this time."
 At the Federal level, tax credits associated with the Inflation Reduction Act have been criticized for ballooning in total costs.
 The total costs of these programs depend on the amount of qualifying investment, and it is unclear when and if these full costs will be apparent to taxpayers.